pkyad/nextjs-v1/README.md

 This will generate in ROOT/docs folder so you need to preview using a web server / live server in vscode for e.g.

 Bonus: This README.md is the landing page for the docs

+for commiting use correct message format e.g. git commit -m "feat: added feature one"

+then run

+yarn changeset

+this will create a changeset file in the .changeset folder

+then run

+yarn gen-changelog

+then commit files with

+git commit -m "chore: version release"